jonluca/blog/_posts/2018-07-07-the-federalist-papers-author-identification-through-k-means-clustering.markdown

 If it looks like I did anything obviously wrong or have the wrong intuition about anything, please don't hesitate to reach out!

+## Update 7/25/18

+Jon Miller, from the University of Akron, replied with the following:

+> [Your blog post] led to a quick question: what evidence do we have that these men did their own punctuation?

+> It's my understanding that until about the Civil War most publications were submitted as handwritten documents.
+Someone in the printer's office then did the manual labor of adding the "points."
+In the decades before the Civil War there was popular demand for books that described general rules--Edgar A. Poe wrote that no such book existed.
+And the ones that appear to have been the most popular were popular with typesetters.
+Plus there are a lot of jokes and warnings in newspaper editorial columns to the effect of "if we cannot read your handwriting, do not complain if we guess incorrectly."

+> There are exceptions and these papers are so important, it may well be the case that H and M reviewed printed proofs for the book edition and corrected the points.
+But the default, I would imagine, would have been that they let some dirty typo do that work.
+And so if two or more people did the pages, there might be two or three styles.
+And they did not set up pages sequentially -- one man might have done 4, 16, 28, and 40 while another did 5, 17, 29, and 41.
+They would count words and draw lines in the manuscript to determine which sections would fall on which pages in the final product.

+This is an interesting problem - it's entirely possible that the punctuation feature is inaccurate, and that the punctuation added in each paper was done by different copy editors or someone in the printers office.

+I invite any one who is a Madison or Hamilton historian to reach out if you know anything about this.

 ## Additional Resources and Prior Work

 * [Textual Analysis of the Federalist Papers](https://medium.com/@mattzhou/hamilton-a-text-analysis-of-the-federalist-papers-e64cb1764fbf)